hlascelles/karina_personal_website/_posts/misc/2021-10-06-working-with-me.md

 4. **Please let me know if it's urgent**

-    I always try to reply to messages (emails, Signal, etc.) as soon as possible, but sometimes there is a delay because I am travelling or working towards a tight deadline.
+    I always try to reply to messages (emails, Signal, LinkedIn and Slack) as soon as possible, but sometimes there is a delay because I am travelling or working towards a tight deadline.
     I am swapping sim cards often, depending on which country I am working from, hence reaching me by phone is usually not the best option.
     If your message is urgent, please let me know by sending an email with a subject starting with the word URGENT.
     I reply to these types of messages immediately (or as soon as I reach an internet connection).